 - A. Racecourse maintenance begins with the preparation of the slope that is to be used and ends after the last competitor has crossed the finish line and all race-required installations have been removed. - B. Potential problem areas should be anticipated and proper planning should be undertaken to avoid problems. - C. Constant racecourse maintenance work is necessary during the race to slip or shove out ruts, holes, and "chatter marks" from the turning areas.
-If properly prepared and undisturbed, snow density should be consistent within the snowpack.
+If properly prepared, undisturbed, snow density should be consistent within the snowpack.
 Even and predictable erosion will develop in the turns.
-An area of snowpack that has set, subsequently been disturbed by machine and is not yet well "glued together," may require course crew's efforts to maintain a smooth racing surface.
+An area of snowpack that has set, subsequently been disturbed by machine and is not yet well "glued together" may require course crew's efforts to maintain a smooth racing surface.

-Uneven erosion caused by slight variances in snowpack density are generally quite manageable with skis and/or tools.
-In some cases, it may be more damaging to attempt erosion guidance as the area may be fragile due to lack of bonding.
+Uneven erosion caused by slight variances in snowpack density is generally quite manageable with skis and/or tools.
+In some cases, attempting erosion guidance may be more damaging as the area may be fragile due to lack of bonding.
 It is important to catch deterioration in such areas early as bonding may be possible with packing in new/wet snow or in colder temperatures, sprinkling with water and adding snow.

-- D. Objective is to make the racecourse as equitable for the last competitor out of the start gate as it was for the first competitor - E. Keep in mind maintenance of the start and finish areas is as important as that of the actual racecourse - F. If pre-race preparation has been successful, maintaining the race ourse during the race itself will be easier.
-Part of maintenance will be preparation for the next day's training or race - G. As with other race operations, racecourse maintenance is easier and more effective if: - 1.
-It is properly organized - 2.
-The workers are shown leadership, coordination, and are properly trained
+- D. Objective is to make the racecourse as equitable for the last competitor out of the start gate as it was for the first competitor. - E. Remember maintenance of start and finish areas is as important as that of the racecourse. - F. If pre-race preparation has succeeded, maintaining the racecourse during the race will be easier.
+Part of maintenance will be preparation for the next day's training or race. - G. As with other race operations, racecourse maintenance is easier and more effective if:1.
+It is properly organized. - 2.
+The workers are shown leadership and coordination, and are properly trained. - 3.
+Communication is in place to lessen delays in response or error in assigned tasks. - 4.
+Racecourse maintenance work is done by several crews under the direction of an experienced leader and staffed by skiers with the ability and skill for the job.

-- 3. Communication is in place to lessen delay in response or error in assigned tasks - 4.
-Racecourse maintenance work is done by several crews under the direction of an experienced leader and staffed by skiers with the ability and skill for the job - 5.
-Crews are assigned a section of the racecourse that they will work continuously, or they rotate down the racecourse and move from one section to another. - 6.
-If a rotation system is used, one crew should always be either already at the start or on the lift headed for the start. - H. The security of all competition participants Coaches, Competitors, Officials, and Volunteers, as well as the efficiency of a racecourse crew, are core concerns.
+- 5. Crews are assigned a section of the racecourse that they will work continuously, or they rotate down the racecourse and move from one section to another. - 6.
+If a rotation system is used, one crew should always be either already at the start or on the lift headed for the start. - H. The security of all competition participants Coaches, Competitors, Officials, and Volunteers, as well as the efficiency of a racecourse crew are core concerns.

 Generally, the more qualified racecourse crew members who have access to radio communication, the better.
-However, every racecourse crew member, regardless of whether or not they have a radio, should be familiar with the race program/schedule.
+However, regardless of whether or not they have a radio, every racecourse crew member should be familiar with the race program/schedule.

-Familiarity with the race program/schedule includes but is not limited to the intervals between forerunners' and competitors' consecutive starts.
+Familiarity with the race program/schedule includes but is not limited to the intervals between consecutive starts for forerunners and competitors.
 Fixed start interval competitions (GS, SG, and DH) require that this information be published on the race program.
-Knowing the amount of available time between starts can permit the racecourse crew to make better use of their time and preserve the margin of their security in the performance of their duties during the event.
+Knowing the available time between starts can permit the racecourse crew to make better use of their time and preserve the margin of their security in performing their duties during the event.